ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Proxies additionally SHOULD pace the rate at which packets are sent over a new path to avoid creating unintentional congestion on the new path.

-When operating in forwarding mode, the proxy MUST NOT send forwarded mode packets with the same Destination Connection ID over multiple network paths.
+When operating in forwarded mode, the proxy MUST NOT send forwarded mode packets with the same Destination Connection ID over multiple network paths.

 After switching to a new network path, the proxy MUST tunnel Target to Client